 Learning on a small screen may be frustrating, and it is necessary to re-buy Human Japanese to use it on other platforms (such as on the iPad, a computer, or another mobile device).

-The title of this application is a little misleading.
+The title of this app is a little misleading.
 It won't help you learn Japanese.
 What it will do however is give you a super little grammar reference guide, which will come in handy for homework, letter writing, or revision of grammar that you've already learned.

 I often recommend Tae Kim's grammar reference website because of its logical approach to the grammar, the fact that it uses no romaji and the example sentences are on the whole accurate, and reflective of Japanese as it's used in Japan.

-This application demonstrates a really solid attempt at getting the aforementioned on the smaller screen.
+This app demonstrates a really solid attempt at getting the aforementioned on the smaller screen.
 There are one or two design and UI decisions that are a little frustrating for the user, such as the way that the furigana reading of the kanji are displayed, but all in all it's a pretty easy-to-use little application.

 The last application I have only used for a matter of weeks before writing this review, but I am sufficiently impressed to give a recommendation.
 It’s written by a clearly passionate team, who have thought deeply about their product and how it will be used.

-It probably isn’t going to be for everyone, but I see the application as a great supplementary tool for a JLPT-taker.
+It probably isn’t going to be for everyone, but I see the app as a great supplementary tool for a JLPT-taker.
 The updates seem to be very frequent, and the app is speedy and responsive, meaning that it’s great for a 60 study second burst in a period of dead time.
 Good for the intermediate-advanced casual student.

 Update: I really should have included KanjiBox in the top 5 apps.
 It's hardly elegant, and lacks extensive features, but it's really, really good at testing me on kanji.